An out of this world performance from a shining star, Kevin Spacey…

 Meanwhile, an inpatient has been told by Prot, if he completes 3 tasks he will be cured.
 After completing this first task by this patient spotting a bluebird, there is uproar on the ward.
 And concern by the medical staff, believing Prot’s apparent belief in curing others to be a dangerous one.

 Prot meanwhile has told all the inpatients he is returning home, and that only one of them can return with him, now giving a specific date and time.
 All of the patients hope to be selected.
 Dr Powell believes this date and time is significant to Prot.

 After a trip to the psychiatrist home, Prot’s easy way of being charms Powell’s wife.
 Prot learns from her about the psychiatrist’s estranged son from his first marriage.
 The Powells’ children are also in awe when he talks to the dog and translates his barks.

-We learn more on Prot that he can push a child on a swing without instruction.. and he is afraid of water as a hose is turned on as Prot shouts.
+We learn more about Prot that he can push a child on a swing without instruction.. and he is afraid of water as a hose is turned on as Prot shouts.
 Screams.
 Is terrified.
 The first real emotion he’s shown.
-To learn more on Prot, Powell decides on regression hypnosis where he believes he can find the truth… and instead gets another possible reality.
+To learn more about Prot, Powell decides on regression hypnosis where he believes he can find the truth… and instead gets another possible reality.

 More on this movie is found in the usual ways.
 Prepare yourself for an emotional trip as you like Prot embark on his journey as the countdown starts leading to that significant date.
 The performances are first class from the A-listers to those playing Prot’s fellow inpatients.
 Spacey enthrals and delights you with his almost charming charismatic character from the start.